Smorgan05/Recon-Tool/README.md

 # Recon-Tool - Ash Nazg

 Recon-Tool - Basic goal is to create a Penetratoin testing / Recon Framework so that the vulnerability scanning on a target is better and more effiecent.
 Also I'm tired of running the same commands over and over again.
+And at the same time missing the low hanging fruit.

 Depending on code complexity this project may get ported to python.
 At this point the game plan is to make a list of tools and see what works and go from there.